rustsbi/rustsbi/README.md

    RustSBI in it!
 3. If there is a bug in RustSBI project itself, fire an issue or pull request to let us know!

+## Security

+If you discover a security vulnerability within RustSBI, please send an email to the security team at [security@rustsbi.com](mailto:security@rustsbi.com).
+All security vulnerabilities will be promptly addressed.
+Please do not disclose security issues publicly until they have been addressed by the maintainers.

 ## Sponsors

 The RustSBI project is sponsored by multiple institutions, companies, and individuals.